Vibrandsøya

-Vibrandsøy or Vibrandsøya is an island in Haugesund municipality in Rogaland county, Norway.
-The island lies west of the densely built-up island of Hasseløy and northwest of the island of Risøy in the town of Haugesund.
+Vibrandsøya or Vibrandsøy is an island in Haugesund Municipality in Rogaland county, Norway.
+The island lies west of the densely built-up island of Hasseløya and northwest of the island of Risøya in the town of Haugesund.
 The island is now used as a recreational area.

-The island was part of the Torvastad municipality until 1965, and is the only part of the former municipality which was not incorporated into Karmøy.
-As such, the island is the newest part of the Haugesund municipality.
+The island was part of the old Torvastad Municipality until 1965, and is the only part of the former municipality which was not incorporated into Karmøy Municipality.
+As such, the island is the newest part of the Haugesund Municipality.
 The 300 daa property called "Vibrandsøy" includes the smaller neighbouring islands of Gardsøya and Varøy in the north, and Trollholmen to the south-west.
 These islands are connected together by short bridges and fillings, but the islands have no land connection with the mainland.

 Name

 The Old Norse form of the name must have been Vébrandsøy.
 The first element is then the genitive form of the male name Vébrandr and the last element is øy which means 'island'.
+Historically, the island was called Vibrandsøy, although now the preferred spelling is Vibrandsøya.